Branham-Computer-Science-22-23/flashcardwebsite/README.md

 # flashcardwebsite

-I made this with Django
+I made this with Django.

-The front end was done with Javascript, HTML, and CSS The back end was done with Python and connected to the front end by JSON The DB was created with SQLlite.
+The front end was done with Javascript, HTML, and CSS.
+The back end was done with Python and connected to the front end by JSON.
+The DB was created with SQLlite.

 I already filled in some of the DB.